-- 1. Review: The following staff have led the review, Mrs P.McGuffie and Mrs A Heston using the following documentation.

-- Journey in Love 2020

-- CES RSE Guide 'Learning to Love'

-- PHSE Association statutory guidance 2020

-- National Curriculum 2014

-- Our Lady's bespoke curriculum subject maps

-- RSHE/PHSE/Curriculum map

-- Staff consultation all school staff were given the opportunity to look at the policy and make recommendations.
-Autumn 2023

-- Parent/stakeholder consultation policy shared at parents meeting arranged for 6th December 2023.

-- Pupil consultation we investigated what exactly pupils want from their Relationship Sex and Health Education.
-Key stage 1 and 2 pupil questionnaire.

-- Ratification once amendments were made, the policy was shared with governors and ratified.
+- 1. Review: The following staff have led the review, Mrs P.McGuffie, Mrs H Donnelly and Mrs A Heston using the following documentation. - Journey in Love 2020 - CES RSE Guide 'Learning to Love' - PHSE Association statutory guidance 2020 - Dimensions curriculum maps - Staff consultation all school staff were given the opportunity to look at the policy and make recommendations.
+June 2021 - Parent/stakeholder consultation policy sent out with questionnaire.
+June 2021 - Pupil consultation we investigated what exactly pupils want from their Relationship Sex and Health Education.
+Key stage 2 pupil survey.
+Need to adapt questionnaire - Ratification once amendments were made, the policy was shared with governors and ratified.